-The minutes of the Regular Meeting on October 10, 2017, were approved with a correction to add Brandt Underwood as an attendee at the Texas Municipal League Conference.
-The motion to approve was made by Councilman Brandt Underwood, seconded by Councilman Dr. Terry Waldren; motion carried unanimously.
+The minutes of the Regular Meeting on November 14, 2017, were approved with a correction to change the motion to approve the minutes by Councilman Dr. Terry Waldren, and seconded by Councilman Brandt Underwood.
+The motion to approve the minutes with the noted correction was made by Councilman Dr. Terry Waldren, and seconded by Councilman Brandt Underwood; motion carried unanimously.